outsharded/TheSwift/README.md

 Bot built for the [Swift Den Discord server](https://discord.gg/DzpaehyZyv) Now available for public use.
 If you do not want to modify the code, use [our bot](https://discord.com/api/oauth2/authorize?client_id=1045760873316229193&permissions=274878179328&scope=bot%20applications.commands)

+# Settings
+Instructions for setting up the role system and cuctomising the bot are in [the wiki.](https://github.com/tecdude/TheSwift/wiki)

 ## MongoDB
 You need a local MongoDB database named 'warns'.
 [Use their guide for the most up-to-date guidance.](<https://www.mongodb.com/docs/manual/installation/> "Use their guide for the most up-to-date guidance.")